 - 1. The Chairperson shall preside at meetings and shall perform all duties as usual and ordinary for the presiding officer of any board or group.
 The Chairperson shall also: - a.
 Open the session and call the meeting to order and take care of general meeting duties such as approval of minutes and Planning and Zoning Office report; - b.
 Announce the general business and act upon it in the order specified in the public agenda; - c.
 Require people to remain at the podium and microphone.
-Discourage speakers from approaching closer to the hearing body except in unusual circumstances; - d.
-Enforce, on all occasions, the observance of order and decorum among the assembly. - 2.
-The Vice-Chairperson shall perform the duties of the Chairperson in the absence of the Chairperson. - 3.
+Discourage speakers from approaching closer to the hearing body except in unusual circumstances; - $d. \quad Enforce, on all \, occasions, the \, observance \, of \, order \, and \, decorum \, among \, the \, assembly.$

+- 2. The Vice-Chairperson shall perform the duties of the Chairperson in the absence of the Chairperson. - 3.
 A Temporary Chairperson may be appointed by the members present to preside at a meeting where the Chairperson and Vice-Chairperson are absent. - 4.
 The Secretary shall: - a.
 Keep written minutes of the proceedings of each meeting indicating evidence presented, findings of fact made, the vote of each member upon each question, the reasons for their vote, absences and abstentions and to keep records of its examinations and official actions, shall of which shall be filed as public records in the Planning and Zoning Office which shall have custody of all the records. - b.
 Publish, or cause to be published, notice of meeting(s) at least fourteen (14) days prior to the date of meetings.
 Said notice shall contain: - 1.
 Legal description of the property and its street address; - 2.
 Present zoning classification of the property and the nature of the request; - 3.
 Date, time and place of meeting; - c.
-Notify adjacent property owners within three hundred (300) feet of the boundaries of the subject parcel and any agencies that may be affected by the request. - 5.
+Notify adjacent property owners and any agencies that may be affected by the request. - 5.
 Conflicts of Interest: Any member or Associate Member who has a personal or financial interest in any matter that may come before the PC or BZA board at any meeting shall disclose such interest to the board.
 Such member's interest shall be recorded in the minutes of the proceedings of such meeting and such member should recuse themselves from participating in the board discussion and voting on such a matter.